arsmith781/Sandbox/README.md

 # heading 1

-See the table of contents by clicking on the three dashes by the title `ReadME.md`
+See the table of contents by clicking on the three dashes on the right side of the title `ReadME.md`

 ## subheading